 The night was capped by Mick and Tina’s duet on “State of Shock” and “It’s Only Rock & Roll (But I Like It)” during which Mick ripped off Tina’s leather miniskirt.
 I happened to be at the perfect spot when Tina exited stage right.
 In a photo taken by an ABC photographer you can see the excitement on both our faces as she gave me a couple of quick sound bites about the show-stopping moment.
 I have absolutely no recollection of what we said, nor do I know if it ever made air.
 But that photo has always been a favorite of mine for the kinetic energy it captures.

-Thanks to producer extraordinaire Dave Alpert, audio of the moment exists.
-Listen as I, er. . .debrief them about the de-skirting:
+An update: Thanks to producer extraordinaire Dave Alpert, audio of the moment exists.
+Listen as I, er. . .debrief Mick and Tina about the de-skirting:

 The concert was seen by an estimated 40 per cent of the world’s population at the time and raised a reported 150 million pounds (about $196 million dollars today).